Skip to content

 Tools You’ll Need

 Skillet: To make this recipe you will need a small to medium sized non-stick skillet or well seasoned cast iron skillet.
-While an aluminum skillet will work, it is more prone to sticking.
+While an aluminum skillet will work, this type of frying pan is more prone to sticking.

-Spatula: You will want a thin silicone spatula with a large face to easily transfer your egg from the skillet to the serving plate without breaking the yolk.
+Spatula: You will want a thin silicone spatula with a large face to easily transfer your egg from the non-stick pan to the serving plate without breaking the yolk.

 How to Make Sunny Side Up Eggs